springernature/ee-snpaas-cli/README.md

 The `docker` folder have all the sources to create the Docker container.
-Creating and publishing the container is done with the script `publish-dockers-dockerhub.sh` which takes all folders (they must have a `Dockerfile`) and creates a Docker image with the name of each folder.
+Creating and publishing the container is done with the script `publish-dockers-dockerhub.sh` (also with GitHub actions), and uses an experimental docker feature `squash` to create a single layer image.
+The script takes all folders (they must have a `Dockerfile`) and creates a Docker image with the name of each folder.
 Once the image is created is automatically pushed to dockerhub.com  using *platformengineering* account.
 You have to be loged in with `docker login` in other to publish the Image.

 * **Images are public available.
 DO NOT INCLUDE SECRETS THERE**
 * **Images are public available.
 DO NOT INCLUDE SECRETS THERE**